+getVersion() Fetches firmware version

+parseTrap() Parses the SNMP Traps sent by the hardware.
+For wireless hardware an empty method like the one in pf::Switch::WirelessModuleTemplate is ok.

+deauthenticateMac() Performs deauthentication

-Fetches firmware version Parses the SNMP Traps sent by the hardware.
-For wireless hardware an empty method like the one in pf::Switch::Wire-lessModuleTemplate is ok.
-Performs deauthentication Return \$TRUE if MAC-Authentication is supported Return \$TRUE if 802.1X (aka WPA-Enterprise) is supported extractSsid() Extract SSID from RADIUS Request
+supportsWirelessMacAuth() Return \$TRUE if MAC-Authentication is supported supportsWirelessDot1x() Return \$TRUE if 802.1X (aka WPA-Enterprise) is supported extractSsid() Extract SSID from RADIUS Request